mialkin/docs/dotnet/system/threading/semaphore.md

 The semaphore concept was invented by Dutch computer scientist Edsger Dijkstra in 1962 or 1963, when Dijkstra and his team were developing an operating system for the Electrologica X8.

+## Remarks

+Semaphores are of two types: local semaphores and named system semaphores.
+If you create a `Semaphore` object using a constructor that accepts a name, it is associated with an operating-system semaphore of that name.
+Named system semaphores are visible throughout the operating system, and can be used to synchronize the activities of processes.
+You can create multiple Semaphore objects that represent the same named system semaphore, and you can use the `OpenExisting` method to open an existing named system semaphore.
+A local semaphore exists only within your process.
+It can be used by any thread in your process that has a reference to the local `Semaphore` object.
+Each `Semaphore` object is a separate local semaphore.

 ## Links

 * [SemaphoreSlim](semaphoreslim.md)